Infill Fast Track Program 2.0 FAQs and resources

 Does this take away my right to provide comment for development permit applications?

-What other similar projects is this work connected to?
+What other similar projects is this IFTP 2.0 work connected to?

-This project is aligned to the “Home is Here - The City of Calgary's Housing Strategy” and connected to the draft The Calgary Plan.
-With the draft Calgary Plan and the Draft Zoning Bylaw work underway, additional requirements or changes to the Infill Fast Track Program 1.0 may be required in the future.
+This project aligns with “Home is Here - The City of Calgary's Housing Strategy” and is connected to the draft The Calgary Plan.
+As work on the draft Calgary Plan and the Draft Zoning Bylaw progresses, additional requirements or changes to the Infill Fast Track Program 2.0 may be necessary in the future.

 Why are we using City staff to review?